PraFFL: A Preference-Aware Scheme in Fair Federated Learning: Introduction

-\textbf{\textit{How can the model (i) effectively match each client's specific preference and (ii) be adaptively adjusted in real time based on each client's diverse preferences?}} This problem involves three technical challenges, namely establishing the connection between the two objectives (performance and fairness) and the client's preference, alleviating the impact of data heterogeneity, and preventing the privacy leakage of client preferences.
+\textbf{\textit{How can the model (i) effectively align with each client's specific preference and (ii) be adaptively adjusted in real time based on each client's diverse preferences?}} These problems involve three technical challenges: (I) establishing the connection between the two objectives (performance and fairness) and the client's preference; (II) alleviating the impact of data heterogeneity; and (III) preventing the privacy leakage of client preferences.
 To this end, we propose a \textbf{Pr}eference-\textbf{A}ware scheme in \textbf{F}air \textbf{F}ederated \textbf{L}earning (PraFFL).
-Figure \ref{motiv}(c) shows that our method is to accurately learn a mapping from the preference vector to model performance and fairness.
-In this way, PraFFL enables the model to connect its fairness and performance with the corresponding preference vector.
-Moreover, PreFFL includes a personalized FL method to alleviate the impact of data heterogeneity.
-Furthermore, \rev{we introduce hypernetwork in PreFFL, which decouples each client's preference information from other clients and the server to protect the privacy of clients.} Our proposed method can provide the preference-wise model to each client within \textit{only one training}.
-In other words, once the model is trained by PraFFL, it allows the model to adapt to each client’s preferences during the inference phase.
+Fig. \ref{motiv}(c) shows that our proposed PraFFL can accurately learn a mapping from the preference vector to a trade-off point between model performance and model fairness, enabling the model to link its fairness and performance with the corresponding preference vector.
+In PraFFL, we include a personalized FL method to alleviate the impact of data heterogeneity.
+Meanwhile, we introduce a hypernetwork that isolates each client's preference information, preventing it from being exchanged with other clients or the server, thereby ensuring client privacy.
+PraFFL can provide the preference-specific model to each client and achieve the time complexity of $O(1)$.
+In other words, once the model is trained by PraFFL, it allows the model to adapt to each client's preferences during the inference phase.
 In addition, PraFFL is theoretically proven to obtain the Pareto front within one training.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item \rev{We present a preference learning framework, which enables the model to adapt to different preferences of each client. \item We propose a PraFFL scheme to further address the three technical challenges while allowing the model to adapt to arbitrary preferences of each client. \item We theoretically prove that PraFFL can provide the optimal model that meets each client's preferences, and can learn the Pareto front in each client's dataset.} \item Numerical experiments validate that our proposed method can bring 1\% to 14\% improvement to the best-performing baseline on four datasets in terms of the model's capability in adapting to clients' different preferences. \end{itemize}
+The main contributions of this paper are highlighted as follows: \begin{itemize} \item We present a preference-aware learning framework, which enables the model to adapt to different preferences of each client. \item We propose a PraFFL scheme to further address the three technical challenges while allowing the model to adapt to arbitrary preferences of each client. \item We theoretically prove that PraFFL can linearly converge to optimal model that meets each client's preference, and can learn the Pareto front on each client's dataset. \item Numerical experiments validate that our proposed PraFFL outperforms other baselines on four datasets in terms of the model's capability in adapting to clients' different preferences. \end{itemize}